vsrinivas/fuchsia/getting_started.md

 development.
 The following command also changes the command prompt and sets up for a x86-64 build.

+(If you don't want to change your command prompt, omit `envprompt`.)

 ```
 source scripts/env.sh && envprompt && fset x86-64
 ```